 Route based on IP hash

 Select an uplink based on a hash of the source and destination IP addresses of each packet.
-For non-IP packets, the switch simply uses the data at those fields to compute the hash.
+For non-IP packets, the switch uses the data at those fields to compute the hash .

-IP-based teaming requires that the physical switch be configured with EtherChannel.
+IP-based teaming requires that the physical switch is configured with EtherChannel.